 We all use our laptops and desktops every day and it has become a necessity with time.
-We need to install new programs and files, and browse the internet and while doing so your system can behave abnormally or too slow.
-System Restore is a feature of Windows that automatically backs up system and registry files when you install new softwares or drivers so that if you feel any change in the system’s performance you can restore it back to the point when the software or driver was not present.
-There can be a lot of reasons for which you might want to use system restore in Windows 7,8,and 10,it might solve your problem.
+We need to install new programs and files and browse the internet and while doing so your system can behave abnormally or too slow.
+System Restore is a feature of Windows that automatically backs up system and registry files when you install new software or drivers so that if you feel any change in the system’s performance you can restore it to the point when the software or driver was not present.
+There can be a lot of reasons for which you might want to use system restore in Windows 7,8, and 10, it might solve your problem.

 System Restore can be used to recover Windows system files, programs, and registry settings installed on your system.
-It also make changes to batch files, scripts and all the other types of executable files created on your system.
-It do not affect your personal files and they remain the same.
-But system restore cannot help you to restore your personal files like e-mail, documents, or photos if they are lost.
+It also makes changes to batch files, scripts, and all the other types of executable files created on your system.
+It does not affect your files and they remain the same.
+But system restore cannot help you to restore your files like e-mail, documents, or photos if they are lost.

 To create a backup or restore point you need to follow the steps given below:

 Step 1 Click on the ‘Start’ button on your desktop.
 Once the start menu appears, right-click on the option ‘Computer’.

 Step 2 A drop-down menu appears.
 Click on ‘Properties’ which opens up a new ‘System and Security screen’.

 Step 3 In the new screen click on ‘System Protection’ present on the left side of the screen.
 A new window appears named ‘System Properties’.

 Step 4 Click on the ‘Create’ option available at the bottom to create a backup or restore point.
 A new screen appears asking for the description of the restore point.